 For the Radi-Aid Awards 2017, final nominees for each category will be announced by mid-November, followed by open poll voting online.
-Winners will be announced by mid-December.
+Winners will be announced on December 7.
 This year, we are collaborating with the British photography charity Photovoice, accepting nominations for fundraising campaigns which also feature photographs.

 The Golden Radiator Award – Photography (NEW) is awarded to the fundraising single campaign poster or advert which moves beyond depictions utilizing passive subjects, provides context, portrays people as active rather than passive, moves beyond stereotypes, describes tangible and achievable solutions to issues, and inspires rather than provokes guilt.

 The Rusty Radiator Award – Photography (NEW) is awarded to the fundraising single campaign poster or advert which shows overly simplistic messaging, depicts individuals or issues without context, fails to describe people in terms other than suffering or using clichéd visual tropes, and/or reinforces stereotypes of either an issue, a location, or a two-dimensional depiction.